Presented at the 5th Inter-University Graduate Student Conference at Cornell Law School, March 2009.

 Judicial review of legislation

 Orozco y Villa, Luz Helena, "Minimalism: An Implication for American Judicial Review of Legislation in Deciding over Rights?"
 (2009).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 38.
+38.